niekvleeuwen/website/content/posts/analyzing-data-of-six-month-southeast-asia-trip/index.md

 | 2024-02-10 | Airplane                | Puerto Princessa - Cebu City |               602.5   |
 | 2024-01-17 | Night bus               | Tam Cốc - Ha Giang           |               383.6   |

+After excluding the days with at least one flight, we get the following result.

 {{< chart >}}
 type: 'line',